 Publications and presentations are listed below, most are available to download or read online:

 ‘Living Images: The Photographic Error as Embodied Knowledge’.
 Conference paper presented at Creative Image: Ways of Seeing, Representing and Reshaping Reality, First International Conference of the Visual Research Network, 26-27 September 2018, Manchester University, UK

-Conference paper presented at Helsinki Photomedia – Reconsidering the “Post-Truth Condition”: Epistemologies of the Photographic Image, 26-28 March 2018, Aalto University, Helsinki, Finland
+‘The Value of Uncertainty: The Photographic Error as Embodied Knowledge’.
+Conference paper presented at Helsinki Photomedia – Reconsidering the “Post-Truth Condition”: Epistemologies of the Photographic Image, 26-28 March 2018, Aalto University, Helsinki, Finland.

+‘The Intermittent Image’.
 Conference paper presented at Post Screen: Intermittence+Interference, part of the International Festival of Art, New Media and Cybercultures, 17-18 November 2016, Universidade Lusófona de Humanidades e Tecnologias, Lisbon, Portugal.

-Video slide show and symposium discussion presented at Carbon Meets Silicon, The Arts Expo of ITA15 (The International Technologies and Applications Conference), 8-11 September 2015, Glyndwr University, Wrexham, Wales
+‘In Pursuit of Error‘ and ‘IPE Remixed‘ shown at Carbon Meets Silicon, The Arts Expo of ITA15 (The International Technologies and Applications Conference), 8-11 September 2015, Glyndwr University, Wrexham, Wales.